 Running from 15-17 October at Dubai World Trade Centre, Light Middle East 2019 will facilitate growth in the Middle East region firmly established as "one of the world's fastest-growing lighting solutions markets", with sector expansion forecasted at 6-7 percent until 2026, according to research firm Redseer.

 Lighting fixtures and energy-efficient LED solutions are key growth areas, according to numerous research houses.
-6Wresearch forecasts the Middle East's lighting fixtures market will achieve 10.3 percent growth to reach an estimated US$8.7 billion by 2024, while Frost & Sullivan predict the GCC's LED lighting sector will expand by 17 percent by 2021.
+6Wresearch forecasts the Middle East And Africa LED Lighting And Fixtures Market will achieve 10.3 percent growth to reach an estimated US$8.7 billion by 2024, while Frost & Sullivan predict the GCC's LED lighting sector will expand by 17 percent by 2021.

 Catering to the sector's diverse user-base, Light Middle East covers the six product categories of decorative lighting and accessories; electrical and electronic components and accessories for lighting systems; electric lamps; LED lighting; technical lighting and accessories; and home and building automation.

-"This highly-focused approach means visitors can quickly get to their area of specialisation and make the most of their time at the show, while exhibitors get to see those with genuine interest in their particular field of operation," added Isaac.
+"This highly-focused approach means visitors can quickly get to their area of specialization and make the most of their time at the show, while exhibitors get to see those with a genuine interest in their particular field of operation," added Isaac.